 Notice of Default

 The Notice of Default marks the beginning of the foreclosure timeline.
-All in all, the typical timeline for foreclosure in Florida for people who do not hire a knowledgeable foreclosure defense attorney is approximately 6 months.
+All in all, the typical timeline for foreclosure in Miami for people who do not hire a knowledgeable Miami foreclosure defense attorney is approximately 6 months.

 Filing of the Summons and Complaint with Lis Pendens